 No you can't.
 If you apply and the court says no, you have to wait another whole year before you can apply again.
 That's why sometimes it's better to wait a bit longer than two years before you apply to remove your disqualification.

 It's always best to talk to a lawyer and get legal advice before you apply to remove your disqualification.
-A self-help kit is available free of charge from Legal Aid Queensland to help with applying to remove your disqualification.
+A legal information guide is available free of charge from Legal Aid Queensland to help with applying to remove your disqualification.

 My licence was disqualified for drink driving.
 My disqualification period is over and I want to apply for a new licence.
 Will there be any restrictions on my new licence?